-Mr. Trenchard filed suit in November of 2014 (call this suit #1) asking the court to rule that Westsea has a duty under our lease to be more transparent, to respond to reasonable requests for information about operating costs and special assessments, and not to charge a leaseholder to pay for information, as he had been asked to do.
-He also asked the court to interpret our lease to say that Westsea cannot charge its litigation costs related to this action back to the leaseholders.
+Mr. Trenchard filed suit in November of 2014 (call this suit #1) asking the court to rule that Westsea has a duty under our lease to fulfill reasonable requests for information about operating costs and special assessments, and not to require a leaseholder to pay for information, as he had been told to do.
+He also opposed Westsea’s request that the court allow the company to bill lessees its litigation costs related to this action.

 Regarding our windows and doors project, obvious questions were: would the new installations replace ‘like with like’, a term often used in strata projects?
 Would double-pane and high-quality components be an improvement of Westsea’s asset at our expense?
 Was replacement of all windows and doors truly necessary?
 But even regarding annual operating costs we receive no budget or breakdown of expenses, which Mr. Trenchard’s court petition said should be provided to leaseholders.